misikir21/mama/README.md

 - [📝 License](#license)

 ### Key Features <a name="key-features"></a>
-- Do the basic math operation using API
+- Do the basic math operation using API and full navigation to the website added